 The main thing is to provide an appropriate instrument, and make sure this is tuned and maintained as needed.
 A height adjustable piano stool is also recommended.

-You will need to buy some books with music for them to learn, and I will make recommendations.
+You will need to buy some books with music for them to learn.
+Louise will make suitable recommendations.

 Can I learn as an adult?

 Will I need to do anything between lessons?